RJHFMSTR/THORIN/docs/docs/documentation/inputs_and_outputs.md

 ---

 ### Description
-We explain here the main utility and usage of the THORIN tool to map IBD between a focal individual and reference individual(s).
+We explain here the main files used by the THORIN tool to map IBD between a focal individual and reference individual(s).

 ---